 - Breast implant removal only

-Incisions will be made at the same place as where the breast implant surgery was performed.
+Incisions will be made in the same place as where the breast implant surgery was performed.
 If you are suffering from capsular contracture, they will remove the hardened capsules to accelerate the healing process.

-- Breast implant removal with breast lift
+- Breast implant removal with a breast lift

 Your Plastic Surgeon may perform a breast lift at the same time as your breast implant removal if your breast skin has been stretched or sagged.
 They will remove any excess breast skin and tighten your breast tissue to provide better support.
 In some cases, your Plastic Surgeon may also re-size your areolas to better fit your breasts new shape.